I Sangkammaren

 USA

-President Grover Cleveland In 1893, the Columbian World Fair was arranged in Chicago.
+[painting:73580:title] In 1893, the Columbian World Fair was arranged in Chicago.
 Zorn was chosen as the superintendent of the Swedish art exhibition and travelled to the States.
 He stayed for almost a year.
 This trip to the USA, the first of seven, was very important for him.
 Zorn enjoyed the American lifestyle and felt at home there.
 This first trip to the States was also of great importance for his art.
 Subsequent visits to the USA were in 1896-1897, and 1898-1899, 1900-1901, 1903-1904, 1907, and 1911.
 He generally travelled during the fall, winter and spring.
 The 1907 trip was primarily for pleasure, but the others included a large number of paintings, mostly portraits.
-Naturally, the high points were the commissions to portray American presidents: President Grover Cleveland and Frances Cleveland (1899, National Portrait Gallery, Washington DC) and William Taft, (1911, the White House).
+Naturally, the high points were the commissions to portray American presidents: [painting:73580:title] and [painting:73533:title] (1899, National Portrait Gallery, Washington DC) and William Taft, (1911, the White House).
 He made an etching of Theodore Roosevelt in 1905.
 One of the benefits of the presidential portraits was the number of commissions that Zorn received in the USA.
 The majority of these more than one hundred paintings are still privately owned, but there are also good works by Zorn in several museums, e.g. St Louis and Chicago.

 Back to Sweden